quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part13_Training_the_DC.md

 :p What is the purpose of adding the Lipschitz constraint to the WGAN?
 ??x
-The purpose of adding the 1-Lipschitz constraint to the WGAN is to ensure that the critic \(D\) provides meaningful and stable gradients.
+The purpose of adding the 1-Lipschitz constraint to the WGAN is to ensure that the critic $D$ provides meaningful and stable gradients.
 This prevents large fluctuations in the loss values and ensures that the training process remains robust, making it easier for both the generator and the critic to converge. x??

 ---